n-beckage/ChemHopper/README.md

 # ChemHopper Project README

+### 8/29/22

+Oftentimes the best molecule chosen from generation 1 is not consistent across runs with the following exceptions:

+- run 7 and 11 have the same best gen 1

+- 13 and 5 as well

 #### Questions for Jacob

 - Is stereoisomers accounted for when generating new molecules?
 If so are they considered "unique" mols?